NZGL/shiny_cuffdiff/README.md

 # shiny
-Shiny code.
-Please put individual Shiny projects in informatively named subdirectories, and update this README with a description.
+Shiny code (please put individual Shiny apps in informative subdirectories, and put a brief description in the README.md)

 <b>gene_expression_panel:</b>